SensLiao/2026-Innovation-project/README.md

 3. (Optional) Build a backend endpoint to receive segmentation metadata and call an LLM API to generate a report.
 4. Ensure that inference remains client-side to protect user privacy.

-Please follow modern JavaScript practices and keep all components modular and minimal.
+Please follow modern TypeScript practices and keep all components modular and minimal.

 ---